 - William Herren, who landed in Schuyler County, Illinois in 1860

 - David Herren, who landed in Schuyler County, Illinois in 1860

 - Robert Herren, who arrived in Allegany (Allegheny) County, Pennsylvania in 1872

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Herren (post 1700) +

-- Samuel C. Herren, American Democrat politician, Candidate in primary for U.S. Representative from Illinois 10th District, 1918
+- Samuel C. Herren, American Democratic Party politician, Candidate in primary for U.S. Representative from Illinois 10th District, 1918

 - Linda D. Herren (b.
 1947), American Republican politician, Delegate to Republican National Convention from Georgia, 2004, 2008; Member of Republican National Committee from Georgia, 2008; Presidential Elector for Georgia, 2012